Hmaal/twitchbins/README.md

 - Enter your application name and website and click Register
 - On the next page you'll see your Client ID and Client Secret
 - If you've already registered, you can just click Edit to see your Client ID and Client Secret
- - **IMPORTANT**
-   - If you can't embed our web based authentication into your game you'll need to provide us with this Client ID (e-mail brooke@twitch.tv) so that we can  white-list it prior to streaming (no need to do this for the Client Secret)
+ - **IMPORTANT** If you can't embed our web based authentication into your game you'll need to provide us with this Client ID (e-mail brooke@twitch.tv) so that we can  white-list it prior to streaming (no need to do this for the Client Secret)
 - If your endpoint is api.justin.tv you have googled and stumbled across the old api we are currently deprecating

 ###Win32
 - Add the SDK include directory to your game's include path and include twitchsdk.h
 - Add the SDK lib directory to your game's linker include path and add the appropriate twitchsdk lib to your linker input
 - Get all the external dlls from the external-<platform>.zip file
-- curl-ca-bundle.crt to where-ever (full path will be provided to the sdk functions)
+- Copy curl-ca-bundle.crt to where-ever (full path will be provided to the sdk functions)

 ###iOS
 - Copy the libtwitchsdk.a library from the ioslibs.tar file under the twitchbins repo to a location that you'll include in your project's library path